SovereignCloudStack/standards/Design-Docs/flavor-naming.md

 |  1         | Skylake          | Zen-1 (Naples) | A76/NeoN1 class    | TBD        |
 |  2         | Cascade Lake     | Zen-2 (Rome)   | A78/x1/NeoV1 class | TBD        |
 |  3         | Ice Lake         | Zen-3 (Milan)  | Anext/NeoN2 class  | TBD        |

+It is recommended to leave out the `0` when specifying the old generation; this will help the parser tool, which assumes 0 for an unspecified value and does leave it out when generating the name for comparison.

 **Frequency Suffixes**